 - Cuckold: His wife has been cheating on him for some time.

-- Never Live It Down: In-Universe example.
-He is known by novices in the second trilogy as 'that idiot who once challenged Black Magician Sonea to a duel.
+- Once Done, Never Forgotten: He is known by novices in the second trilogy as 'that idiot who once challenged Black Magician Sonea to a duel.

 - Pride: The reason revealed in Traitor Queen for his horrendous behaviour as a novice.